 OUR METHOD OF BUILDING IS RESISTANT TO THE THREE DISTINCT PROBLEMS!
 HOW YOU TAKE CARE OF IT WILL ELIMINATE THEM!

-FACTOR FOUR: PRO'S AND CON'S OF EACH METHOD.
+FACTOR FOUR: PRO'S AND CON'S OF EACH METHOD

-PREFAB FENCING: ALL CON'S HERE.
-If you’re still considering prefabrication, stop.
+If you are still considering prefabrication, stop.
 Understand the CONS and move on....

-Runners Size: (CON).
-Considering most prefabricated panels are constructed with 2" x 3" x 8' rough cut runners, which are milled from small sapling trees or the outer parts of large trees, the lumber itself is vary porous.
+Runners Size: (CON) Considering most prefabricated panels are constructed with 2" x 3" x 8' rough cut runners, which are milled from small sapling trees or the outer parts of large trees, the lumber itself is vary porous.
 Not only is it porous, the pores are large and low in numbers.
-Translation: they are susceptible to fungi and water damage.
+Translation: they are more susceptible to fungi and water damage.

-Post depth: (CON).
-A prefabricated fence panel forces the 4" x 4" x 8' rough cut line post too far out of the ground.
+Post depth: (CON) A prefabricated fence panel forces the 4" x 4" x 8' rough cut line post too far out of the ground.
 As a result, the line post is set less than 27" deep.
 The basic issue here is leverage.

 At a minimum, the depth of the posts should be determined by the height of the fence being installed.
 For example, a six foot in height fence should be supported by posts set 24" beneath the surface.
 As a result, a leverage ratio of 6:2 is created.

 In a perfect world the minimum works; however, this is Florida.
-Our soil content is mostly sugar sand, and each posts will naturally lose on average 5" to 8" inches of leverage.
+Our soil content is mostly sugar sand, and each post will naturally lose on average 5" to 8" inches of leverage.
 As a result, most prefabricators use concrete to achieve minimal leverage.

 Beware, the new pressure treating code has a high copper content and will eat through the protective barrier ins six months, and rust-out the galvanized nail within a year.